LOCALIZATION: GREEN CITIZENSHIP

 However vast were the natural resources that we used to build our techno-industrial civilization, they were never limitless.
 Biophysical constraints, always a part of our existence, could be ignored for these past few centuries, a one-time era of resource abundance.
 This is no longer possible.
 Soon we will all, of necessity, come to accept that biophysical limits are a defining characteristic of life.
 Yet such acceptance will be hard for us because it will demand profoundly different world views and living patterns (.

-Adapting to a deep drawn-out decline in net resource availability is not something with which we are familiar.
+Adapting to a deep, drawn-out decline in net resource availability is not something with which we are familiar.
 Indeed, our collective experience has been one of exponential growth in energy and material consumption and in consumer sovereignty.
 Thus, responding well to the expected resource descent likely will demand more of us than we are currently willing to admit or ready to provide.
-In fact, what we now perceive to be requests for radical changes in our consuming behavior (and therefore changes that are socially and politically unacceptable) will likely prove to be totally insufficient in the face of the emerging biophysical reality.
+In fact, what we now perceive to be requests for radical changes in our consuming behavior (and therefore changes that we deem socially and politically unacceptable) will likely prove to be totally inadequate in the face of the emerging biophysical reality.
 Simply put, “leaning and greening” our consumer lifestyles is no longer a sufficient response.

 If we paused for a moment, and reviewed this bleak portrayal, it would be easy to despair of the human prospect.
 However, such despair comes from having used the wrong frame to view our situation and options.
 The work proposed here employs an alternate frame, one that focuses on not green consumerism but rather green citizenship.
 This may seem a small, perhaps even an academic distinction, but it is in fact a crucial issue, one with major implications for our transition to an environmentally resilient society.
 For what is often overlooked is that citizens may have goals, motives and social-support needs that are fundamentally different from those of consumers.
 Yet, to date, essentially all of our attention, funding and science has been focused on green consumerism.